 Site speed is decent.
 Especially if you choose a simple and light theme, fast loading speed is not so hard to get.
 You can also structure your site by categories, which not only benefits your SEO but also helps users navigate seamlessly.

 Having said that, there is still room for improvement.
 Certain URLs bear a mandatory string, which isn’t good for SEO.
 For example, product pages have ‘/products/’, and posts are stuck with ‘/posts/’ right after your domain name.

-Additionally, Robots.txt file and Sitemap isn’t available for modification, making Shopify SEO a bit frustrating if you’re serious about site optimization.
+Additionally, the Robots.txt file and Sitemap aren’t available for modification, making Shopify SEO a bit frustrating if you’re serious about site optimization.

-Things aren’t that bad, however.
-Those were just some minor inconveniences that are outweighed by the amount of benefits you can derive from Shopify.
-Don’t forget the huge app store with endless SEO possibilities, and other tools to help you gain more traffic such as:
+Things aren’t that bad though.
+Those were just some minor inconveniences that are outweighed by the number of benefits you can derive from Shopify.
+Don’t forget the huge app store with endless SEO possibilities, and other tools to help you gain more traffic.
+Discover here

 If you want to write blog posts related to your business, the good news is that Shopify does have a blogging feature.
 However, there isn’t too much to expect, as this is not the main focus of the platform.
 It only gives you some basic functionality to write posts, meaning you may find it lacking if you already know how other platforms such as Weebly or Wix work.

-The features you may miss the most includes blogging analytics, social bookmarking, categories (you have to stick to tags).
-If your site is centered around contents with a bit of eCommerce sprinkled, perhaps Shopify is not for you.
+The features you may miss the most include blogging analytics, social bookmarking, categories (you have to stick to tags).
+If your site is centered around content with a bit of eCommerce sprinkles, perhaps Shopify is not for you.